dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-format-specification/australian-post-encoding-table.md

 # AustralianPostEncodingTable

-`AustralianPostEncodingTable` helps specify the encoding table used to code the Customer Information Field of Australian Post Customer Barcode.
+Parameter `AustralianPostEncodingTable` helps specify the encoding table used to code the Customer Information Field of Australian Post Customer Barcode.

 ## Example

 ```json